Transfer Entropy and Flow of Information in Two-Skyrmion System: Information-theoretical analysis using entropic quantities

-We can confirm this consequence by evaluating a characteristic time $d/v$, where $v = \sqrt{2k_\mathrm{B} T/m}$ is the average velocity of the skyrmions. {Although the skyrmions in the system interact with each other, we can safely use this velocity formula.
-We confirmed that, by the interaction, the skyrmions do not move in the radial direction but move in the tangential direction.
-Therefore, the absolute value of the velocity is unchanged by the skyrmion-skyrmion interaction.} In Fig.~\ref{fig:TE}(e) and (f), we show the transfer entropy and the active information storage for different temperatures 100 K (open circles) and 300 K (filled circles), respectively.
+In Fig.~\ref{fig:TE}(e) and (f), we show the transfer entropy and the active information storage for different temperatures 100 K (open circles) and 300 K (filled circles), respectively.
 The interaction range $\xi/\xi_0 = 2$ and the box size $d/R=5.78$ (medium size).
-The vertical red lines in Fig.~\ref{fig:TE}(e) represent $d/v$ at each temperature.
+The vertical lines in Fig.~\ref{fig:TE}(e) represent $d/v$ at each temperature.
 We clearly see the transfer entropy peak position is well matched with the estimated time $d/v$, clarifying that the physical meaning of the transfer entropy peak is the information transmission time, or the writing time of information.

+It is notable that the information transmission time is determined not by the diffusion, but by the thermal motion.
+The diffusion time is calculated by $\tau_\mathrm{diff} = d^2 / 4\mathcal{D}$, where the diffusion coefficient is given by~\cite{schutte2014inertia}